matsonkepson/matsonkepson.github.io/content/blog/post000-how-to-setup-custom-domain-with-github-pages-and-static-hugo-website/index.md

 ---
-title: setup static page with hugo, github pages and custom domain
+title: setup static page with hugo, github pages, actions and custom domain
 summary: Click for more ...
 date: 2024-11-01
 authors: